ME3 Console Commands

 Mass Effect 3 is built on Unreal Engine 3, which means it has a console that you can access in game and type commands into.
-It is very useful for debugging, and nearly every game has one, though if is accessable in shipping builds of software is up to the developer.
+It is very useful for debugging, and nearly every Unreal Engine 3 game has one, though if is accessable in shipping builds of software is up to the developer.
 BioWare tried to hide the console but it was easily found by several people.
-In order to access the console, you will need to enable access to it using one of the following methods.
+In order to access the console, you will need to enable access to it.

 By identifying a "base" object, we can determine easier that that is a method.
 The other items that are above a "base" are typically variables in that function.
 In the above image, you can see an example "base" object/method on the left, and its variables above it.
 The above image is a valid method, and it's also a valid console command because it has the Exec flag.
 In this specific instance, this command takes a string and will list all variables the player has that contains the search string.

 The above image is from the Info tab, which can also list if an export is a function.
 In this instance we have RestartFromWave.
 Using logic we can infer that this method probably takes a wave number, which it does.

 Methods with the Native flag are defined in the .exe itself rather than unrealscript, so we cannot read those methods.
 We likely will never be able to edit these as it is very complex and difficult.

 Here is a list of commands that are known to work.
 Some of them are likely just built-in Unreal Engine 3 commands.
 A master list of console commands is available on my blog, perhaps sometime I will attempt to figure out how they all work.

 |cooldown||boolean||Turns global cooldown on or off.
 While it makes you very powerful, it makes some enemies very powerful, especially the Geth Prime drone.
 For powers that have a time-used based cooldown like cloak, you may get the absolute maximum cooldown (several minutes).||SP, MP|